Xceptance/xlt-documentation/content/en/load-testing/How-Tos/exclusive-data.md

 description: >
-  How to provide data exclusively to a user.
+  How-to provide data exclusively to a user.
 ---